juliasmith141414/juliasmith-stemteresting/docs/team-organization.md

 inspiring wonder and curiosity for the world around them.
 ### Our Goals <br>
-- Have the product we design demonstrate X
+- Have the product we design demonstrate a concept in STEM that can be easily be observed by people of all ages.
 - Make something that we are proud of
-- Implement our device in X museum displays by the end of the year
+- Implement our device in 3 museum displays by the end of the year
 - Learn a new scientific principle, and demonstrate it for our audience in a clear and